brookenf/hubspot-extend-workshop/README.md

 1. Make sure all you have npm installed `npm install -g npm`
 2. Teach you how to install node packages using `npm install`
 4. Teach you how to set up your node app

+For all terminal commands used in today's workshop, please refer to [this document](https://docs.google.com/document/d/1V9ToaPh4z0FUNrIoGMo-erdhDTuwewDmW0XZvLvnoMw/edit?usp=sharing).